NitorCreations/nflow/README.md

   }
 }
 ```
 That's it!
 Running *App* will start nFlow server though without any workflow definitions.
+Point your browser to http://localhost:7500/ui and you can use interactive online documentation for the nFlow REST API.
 See the next sections for creating your own workflow definitions.

 ## <a name="components"></a>Components